Want the perfect workout program?Take Quiz

 During deadlifts, the upper back musculature (particularly the traps and rhomboids) maintains proper form and protects the spine.
 During the sumo deadlift, your arms hang more vertically with the body, meaning that the load is pulling down rather than pulling forward (bent over barbell row).
 Therefore, while you won't be required to pull as much to maintain a retracted scapula, you're still going to have to fight your ass off to keep proper form.

 Well, you've probably heard that some lifters are better suited for the sumo deadlift, so who are those lifters?
 First, anyone can perform both the sumo deadlift and conventional deadlift.
 This section merely gives generalities:

 The sumo deadlift is always performed with a barbell unless otherwise noted.
 That being said, here are two excellent sumo deadlift alternatives that use a similar form.

 1. Kettlebell/Dumbbell Sumo Deadlift

 This sumo variation can be performed with either a kettlebell or single dumbbell, but the setup is exactly the same.
-If using a dumbbell, place it on one end to stand up.
+If using the dumbbell deadlift variation, place it on one end to stand up.
 You'd then grab the end with both hands.
 If doing a kettlebell sumo deadlift, just grab the handle with both hands.

 After, you will then perform a sumo deadlift with legs spread wide and toes pointed out slightly.